Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Abstract

 \section{Abstract}

 The emergence of rich dynamical phenomena in coupled self-sustained oscillators, primarily synchronization and amplitude death, has attracted considerable interest in several fields of science and engineering.
 Here, we present a comprehensive theoretical study on the manifestation of these exquisite phenomena in a reduced-order model of two coupled Rijke tube oscillators, which are prototypical thermoacoustic oscillators.
 We characterize the dynamical behaviors of two such identical and non-identical oscillators by varying both system parameters (such as the uncoupled amplitudes and the natural frequencies of the oscillators) and coupling parameters (such as coupling strength and coupling delay).
-The present model captures all of the dynamical phenomena -- namely synchronization, phase-flip bifurcation, amplitude death, and partial amplitude death -- observed previously in experiments on coupled Rijke tubes.
-By performing numerical simulations and deriving approximate analytical solutions, we systematically decipher the conditions and the nature of bifurcations underlying the aforementioned phenomena.
-This study provides insights into how the interplay between system and coupling parameters determines the dynamical behavior of coupled nonlinear oscillators in natural and engineering systems.
+The present model captures all the dynamical phenomena -- namely synchronization, phase-flip bifurcation, amplitude death, and partial amplitude death -- observed previously in experiments on coupled Rijke tubes.
+By performing numerical simulations and deriving approximate analytical solutions, we systematically decipher the conditions and the bifurcations underlying the aforementioned phenomena.
+The insights provided by this study can be used to understand the interactions between multiple cans in gas turbines combustors and develop suitable control strategies to avert undesirable thermoacoustic oscillations in them.